hariombalhara/perframe/README.md

     - _Almost no impact on TTFB_ due to optimizations being applied on Cached Responses.
     - HTML Responses are cached and automatically cache busted on new deployment.
+    - Note that [HTMLRewriter](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter) which is much faster than string replacements isn't used in this project so that I can get the same code working in ServiceWorker as well as Cloudflare Worker.

   - Test directly on Production Environment